bsoist/bsoist.github.io/_posts/2009-07-30-dear-friend-of-liberty.md

 dsq_thread_id:
   - 47959998
 categories:
-  - Faith
+  - faith
-  - Family
+  - family
-  - Freedom
+  - freedom
 ---
 Last week [I mentioned][1] that I&#8217;d received a letter from [Liberty University][2].
 Today I&#8217;d like to comment on that letter.